ebojeda/trial/README.md

 ## Open data:

-All Data was extracted from [Open Calgary](https://data.calgary.ca), The City of Calgary’s open data portal.
+All Data was extracted from [City of Calgary’s Open Data Catalogue](https://data.calgary.ca), The City of Calgary’s open data portal.

 ### Public Libraries